oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

    mkdir /tmp/operator-source
    cd /tmp/operator-source
    git clone https://github.com/oracle/weblogic-kubernetes-operator.git

-   # TBD remove the following steps once 3.0 is released on master:
-   cd weblogic-kubernetes-operator
-   git checkout develop
    ```

    > **Note**: We will refer to the top directory of the operator source tree as `/tmp/operator-source`; however, you can use a different location.